Efk3/angular-block/README.md

 </div>
 ```

-The trigger can be an observable or a promise.
+The trigger can be a subscription, an observable or a promise.
 The blocker component can be specified with the `k3BlockerComponent` input.
 The data for blocker component can be specified with the `k3BlockData` input.

 **Important** to know that the block will be triggered every time when the `k3Block` input changes.
-If you want to replace e.g. an observable as a trigger then first you have to made the current observable complete or the block will not be removed.
+If you want to replace e.g. an observable as a trigger then first you have to make the current observable complete or the block will not be removed.

 ### Block input